Samsung/tizen-docs/docs/application/vstools/Tizen/nuigadget-rpk.md

    ![Build project](media/vs2022_nuigadget_build_1.png)

-2. After build is successful, RPK package location will be shown in Output logs.
+2. After the build is successful, the RPK package location will be shown in Output logs.

    ![Build project output](media/vs2022_nuigadget_build_2.png)